harvester/docs/docs/networking/harvester-network.md

 !!! note
     - Only the first NIC will be enabled by default.
 Users can either choose to use a management network or a VLAN network.
+    - You will need to be careful to configure multiple NICs VM to avoid connectivity issue.
+You can refer to the [knowledge base](https://harvesterhci.io/kb/multiple-nics-vm-connectivity) for more details.
     - You will need to select the `Install guest agent` option in the **Advanced Options** tab to get the VLAN network IP address from the Harvester UI.